ColourlessSpearmint/colourlessspearmint.github.io/content/blog/personalwebsite.md

 I made this site because I want to have an online presence, but I don't want to use social media (e.g. [Instagram](https://www.instagram.com/), [Twitter](https://twitter.com/)), nor do I want to use someone else's premade blogging platform (e.g. [Blogger](https://www.blogger.com), [Tumblr](https://www.tumblr.com/), [Wordpress](https://wordpress.com/)).

-My solution was to code an entire site from scratch.
+My solution was to code a site of my own.

 ## Tech